 Car accidents are the number one cause of personal injury claims in the United States.
 A disaster that is not your fault can deal a significant blow to your finances, your savings, and your income.
 You may lose earnings if you are too injured or disabled to work.
 You may encounter property damage or suffer from long-term psychological or physical pain.
 You will also face the prospect of costly hospital stays, drugs, procedures, and other medical expenses.

 A car accident can happen at any point that a driver is distracted from safely operating his or her vehicle.
-Adverse weather conditions, poor visibility, speeding, drugs, and alcohol can all contribute to a driver losing control of their vehicle.
+Adverse weather conditions, poor visibility, speeding, cell phone distraction, drugs, and driving while intoxicated can all contribute to a driver losing control of their vehicle.
+In addition, hit and run and rear end car accidents are also very common and can have personal injury cases built against those at fault.
 The combination of any of these factors increases the likelihood that a car accident with serious injuries to drivers and passengers will result.

 San Diego Car Accident Statistics